modernice/goes/event/README.md

 ```

 Depending on the used event store and/or event bus implementations, it may be
-required to pass an Encoding for your event data to the store/bus.
-Example
+required to pass an encoder for event data to the store/bus.

-using encoding/gob for encoding of event data:
+**Example using encoding/gob:**

 ```go
 import (